V4.2 coming very soon! It will not last too much longer, I promise.

 TRANSIENT is a C program for solving arbitrary systems of generally nonlinear, parabolic partial differential equations in two variables (space and time), in particular, reaction-diffusion equations.
 An efficient original adaptive time-stepping algorithm is applied.
 User has to supply a problem definition module (PDM) for each system of equations to be solved.
 Demonstration PDMs for four different problems are supplied with the package.

-TRANSIENT is available as a source code.
-TRANSIENT V3.11 is supplied with a 42 page long manual (Latex, HTML, Postscript - see the menu on the left), source code for the four demonstration PDMs, makefiles to generate binaries from the demonstration PDMs for Linux, UNIX, MS Windows and VMS, and a set of sample input and output files.
+TRANSIENT V4.3 is available as a source code.
+Also supplied is the source code for the four demonstration PDMs, makefiles to generate binaries from the demonstration PDMs for Linux, UNIX, MS Windows and others, and a set of sample input and output files.
 The code is expected to work without changes with any ANSI C compiler.
+A fully updated manual will be supplied as soon as possible (Latex, HTML, PDF, Postscript - the menu on the left will be updated).

 For the solution of the discretized nonlinear algebraic equations for each time step, TRANSIENT uses an optimized Newton-Raphson algorithm.

-On a UNIX-like machine, copy the downloaded file transientV4.2.tbz for example into the parent directory of an empty directory into which you want to install TRANSIENT, cd to this directory, and type:
+On a UNIX-like machine, copy the downloaded file transientV4.3-beta.tgz for example into the parent directory of an empty directory into which you want to install TRANSIENT, cd to this directory, and type:

-On MS Windows, one can use WinZip to extract the contents of transientV4.2.tbz into an empty directory.To learn how to compile and use TRANSIENT, read the online manual (on the left), download its Postscript version, or produce it from the LaTeX source transien.tex that you will find in the `doc' subdirectory of the unpacked archive.
+On MS Windows, one can use 7zip/WinRAR/WinZip to extract the contents of transientV4.3-beta.tgz into an empty directory.To find how to compile and use TRANSIENT, read the documentation embedded in the extracted archive, or the online manual (on the left).

 In the root directory of the unpacked package double-click on index.html.
 From there your can explore TRANSIENT in your Web browser.
 Preferably start with the 'readme' files 00readme.txt and demo/0readme.txt.